 We use surveillance to decide where and how to control vectors.
 For example, we work with the local conservation authority to add larvicide to catch basins to reduce the mosquito population.
 And, we enforce municipal bylaws to control vectors, by removing standing water that creates mosquito breeding grounds.

-Learn more about Tick and Insect Testing or what to do if you find a tick.
+Learn more about insect testing & tick identification or what to do if you find a tick.

 Air & Water Quality